jschauer1/Inventory-Asset/README.md

 # `inventorySystem` for Unity

-`inventorySystem` is a robust and adaptable inventory management solution crafted for Unity developers.
+`InventorySystem` is a robust and adaptable inventory management solution crafted for Unity developers.
 Whether you're venturing into an RPG, strategizing for a strategy game, or diving into any genre that demands an inventory system, this asset is sculpted to cater to your requirements.

 ## Features